-The Routing Protocol for Lou-Felder and Lossy Networks (RPL) is the most suitable routing protocol for IoT scenarios where resources are limited and topologies change frequently.
-Regular RPL solutions of an fel to work effectively in real-world IoT systems, as these situations are complex and constantly evolving.
-The major purpose of this article review is to make RPL work before by combining reinforcement learning, fuzzy logic, and approaches that consider the structure.
+The Routing Protocol for Low-Power and Lossy Networks (RPL) is the most suitable routing protocol for IoT scenarios where resources are limited and topologies change frequently.
+Regular RPL solutions often fail to work effectively in real-world IoT systems, as these situations are complex and constantly evolving.
+The major purpose of this article review is to make RPL work better by combining reinforcement learning, fuzzy logic, and approaches that consider the situation.

-Re. forcement Learning-Based Enhancements:
+Reinforcement Learning-Based Enhancements

-leinfortment learning (RL) will help address the issues that RPL has with adaptation.
-Farag and the anovic (2021) [10] propose a technique in which each node employs Q-learning to determine the optimal strategy for selecting a parent.
+Reinforcement learning (RL) will help address the issues that RPL has with adaptation.
+Farag and Stefanovic (2021) [10] propose a technique in which each node employs Q-learning to determine the optimal strategy for selecting a parent.
 This strategy adjusts factors such as the distance between hops, the quality of the connection, and the network's level of activity.
 This strategy improved both the average delay and packet delivery, even though individuals spoke to each other more frequently.